Courses taught regularly by Dr. Sessa.

 1 credit, every fall

-The goal of this seminar is to engage faculty and students across the diversity of systematics/evolutionary biology.
-The topic may vary from semester to semester, but formats include the discussion of current papers of high interest/impact (e.g., Nature, Science, PNAS), papers on previously chosen topics (e.g., phylogeography; large phylogenetic trees; phylogenetics and climate change; systematics and conservation), or short research presentations by students.
+This seminar engages faculty and students across the diversity of systematics/evolutionary biology at UF.
+The topic may vary from semester to semester, but the general format is weekly discussion of a current paper of high interest/impact (e.g., Nature, Science, PNAS), papers on previously chosen topics (e.g., phylogeography; large phylogenetic trees; phylogenetics and climate change; systematics and conservation), or short research presentations by students.

 BOT 6935/ZOO6927 Phylogenomics